JaGoLi/libreboot-repo/docs/gnulinux/encrypted_trisquel.md

 ## Finishing the Installation
 The installer will now give you a message that the installation is complete.
 Choose `Continue`, remove the installation media, and the system will automatically reboot.

-## Booting your system
+## Booting your system manually
 At this point, you will have finished the installation.
-At your GRUB boot screen, press `C` to get to the command line, and enter the following commands at the `grub>` prompt:
+To boot system manually, at your GRUB boot screen, press `C` to get to the command line, and enter the following commands at the `grub>` prompt:

     grub> cryptomount -a
     grub> set root='lvm/matrix-rootvol'